qcalculator.net

 Scientific Calculator

 A full scientific calculator for trigonometry, logarithms, powers, roots and factorials.
 Type an expression or tap the keys — it follows standard order of operations and works in degrees or radians.
+It handles the everyday needs of algebra, geometry and physics homework, engineering sanity checks and statistics coursework without installing anything — and because the whole expression stays visible while you type, it's easy to spot and fix a mistyped bracket before evaluating.

 0